 3. Pears

 Pears are similar to apples except that they have a much more fibrous texture and are higher in fiber.
-The skin needs to be removed and you will have to ensure that the fruit is cut into small pieces.
-Feeding too large a piece of fruit means that your little one could wolf it down without chewing, causing a choking hazard and potentially proving fatal.
-Don’t feed the pips, either, because these contain cyanide: safe for humans in that quantity, but not necessarily for a body as small as a hedgie.
+The skin must be removed, and you must ensure the fruit is cut into small pieces.
+Feeding a piece of fruit that is too large means your little one could wolf it down without chewing, causing a choking hazard and potentially proving fatal.
+Don’t feed the pips, either, because these contain cyanide (safe for humans in that quantity, but not necessarily for a body as small as a hedgie).

 4. Strawberries

 Strawberries are sweet and juicy.
-They are naturally appealing but have a surprisingly low amount of sugar in their red berry bodies.
-Rich in vitamins and antioxidants, strawberries are one of the better fruits you can feed.
-You will have to cut them up and try to cut off the skin, however, and avoid feeding if they are mushy, moldy, or gone dark.
+They are naturally appealing but have a surprisingly low amount of sugar in their berry bodies.
+Strawberries are rich in vitamins and antioxidants, one of the better fruits you can feed.
+However, you will have to cut them up, try to cut off the skin, and avoid feeding them if they are mushy, moldy, or have gone dark.

 5. Kiwi

-Kiwi is a fibrous fruit and, if you remove the skin first, it is considered safe to give hedgehogs.
+Kiwi is a fibrous fruit; removing the skin first is considered safe to give hedgehogs.
 Feed a little, first, to ensure that they like the flavor and, as always, feed fruit in moderation.

 The 3 Fruits Hedgehogs Cannot Eat

-Hedgehogs can benefit from having some fruit in their diet, although they are high in natural sugars so should only be fed sparingly and occasionally.
+Hedgehogs can benefit from having some fruit in their diet, although they are high in natural sugars, so they should only be fed sparingly and occasionally.
 However, not all fruits are safe.

 1. Grapes